local-first-web/auth/src/chain/README.md

 - `timestamp` contains the Unix timestamp of the creation of the link.

-- `expires` (optional) contains an expiration date in the form of a Unix timestamp, after which point the block should be ignored.

 - `prev` contains the hash of the previous link (or `null` in the case of the root link).

 - `index` contains the zero-based sequential index of the link.
 The root link has index `0`, the next link has index `1`, and so on.